Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "And now they bombed and shot up our spaceship, killed…" Allison trailed off and sighed heavily.
 "Killed *people.* Doesn’t really fucking matter how many."

-*"One* is too many," Xiù agreed.
+"*One* is too many," Xiù agreed.

 "And for what?
 Alien protection?
 When that’s *literally what we’re trying to do?"* Allison shook her head.
-"I just...I’m done.
+"I just...
+I’m done.
 I’m fucking done with Earth.
 Every time I go back there I’m reminded why I didn’t *want* to go back."

 Julian nodded emphatically at that.